alexhallam/tv/README.md

 * **Windows**
 * **Build from source (Most general)**

-The instuctions for all of the above are very similar with the following general steps.
+The instructions for all of the above are very similar with the following general steps.

 1. Download your desired release from the [release page](https://github.com/alexhallam/tv/releases)
 2. `tar -xvzf <RELEASE_FILE_NAME>`
 3. `cd` into uncompressed folder
 4. Find binary `tidy-viewer`

-After the above steps I would highly reccomend you make an alias for `tidy-viewer` as shown for other builds.
+After the above steps I would highly recommend you make an alias for `tidy-viewer` as shown for other builds.

 ### 8. Snap